capjamesg/site-asset-size-crawler/README.md

 The script creates a few files.

-- `images_by_size.txt`: A list of images found, listed in descending order by file size.
+- `assets_by_size.txt`: A list of images and videos found, listed in descending order by file size.
-- `images_by_use.txt`: A list of images found, listed in descending order of the number of pages on which the image was referenced.
+- `assets_by_use.txt`: A list of images and videos found, listed in descending order of the number of pages on which the image was referenced.
-- `potential_optimizations.txt`: A list of images > 200 KB in size and that are used on more than 10% of pages.
+- `potential_optimizations.txt`: A list of images and videos > 200 KB in size and that are used on more than 10% of pages.
 Ordered by number of pages on which an asset appears.
-This list is ideal if you are managing a large site where you want to find the largest images that are most used.
+This list is ideal if you are managing a large site where you want to find the largest images and videos that are most used.

 ## License